 Ecology / Statistical Models / Informatics

 I am a quantitative/spatial ecologist interested in macroecological patterns and emerging environmental issues under global change.
-I mainly use statistical models and computational informatics to answer ecological questions in a broad spatial context. [read more about my research]
+I mainly use statistical models and computational informatics to answer ecological questions in a broad spatial context.
+I envision my research will provide scientific basis for biodiversity conservation and land management under global change. [read more about my research]

 I am a postdoc in an interdisciplinary research group (BBCScience) at University of Arizona.
 There are four postdocs and nine faculty members (Brian Enquist & Kacey Ernst et al.) in our group, aiming to addresses scientific and societal grand challenges in biodiversity conservation, public health, and societal well-being under global changes.